Postgraduate Scholarship Scheme – Faculty of Engineering and Physical Sciences

 Scholarships can only be awarded to students who began their undergraduate degree from 2012/13 and have been paying higher fees following the fees and finance reforms.

 - English students entering undergraduate study at any UK institution from September 2012;

 - non-UK students entering undergraduate study at any English institution from September 2012;

-- Scottish students entering undergraduate study at any English, Welsh or NI institutions from September 2012;
+- Scottish students entering undergraduate study at any English, Welsh or Northern Irish institution from September 2012;

-- Northern Irish students entering undergraduate study at any English, Welsh or Scottish institutions from September 2012.
+- Northern Irish students entering undergraduate study at any English, Welsh or Scottish institution from September 2012.

 This does not include: